XiansAiPlatform/XiansAi.Website/docs/getting-started/3-activity-flow.md

 ## What are Activities?

-Activities are the building blocks of a flow.
+Activities are the building blocks of a flow which perform IO operations with the external world.
 They are the steps that are executed in a flow.
 Activities are defined as interfaces and implemented by classes.

-The `Flow` class is the main class that defines the flow.
-It contains the activities that are executed in the flow. `Flow` class is limited in it capabilities.
+The `Flow` class defines the flow and orchestrates the activities.
+It calls the activities that are executed in the flow.
+However, the `Flow` class is limited in it capabilities.
 It cannot perform any IO such as reading from a file or database.
-You can consider it as a `configuration file` of the flow, just that we have a full power of a programming language at our disposal.
+You can consider it as a `configuration` of the flow, just that we have a full power of a programming language at our disposal.

 !!! info "Flow Constraints"
     Flow.ai uses the [Temporal](https://temporal.io/) services to run flows.
-Temporal is an workflow engine system that allows you to run long running, robust and reliable flows.
+Temporal is an workflow engine that is capable of running long-lived, robust and reliable flows.
 You can read more about Flow constraints [here](https://docs.temporal.io/workflows).

-You can create a new flow by creating a new class that inherits from `XiansAi.Flow.FlowBase`.

-!!! note "Teaser Tip"
-    We are creating a simple flow.
-We will learn about more complex and meaningful flows that users `Agents` and `Instructions` in the next sections.

 `SimpleFlow.cs >`